stefanoborini/book-the-software-company/02-on-agile-development.md

 witnessed this method in consulting companies, where the deliverable is decided upfront and agreed upon at contract signing.
 In general, the customer is not willing to provide any guidance or feedback during the development.
-They just want the contract fulfilled according to the request, even if the request is meaningless.
-The team is not consulted to see if the specs are achievable or make any sense, and the final product is generally the result of interpreting these specs so that, at least on paper, it satisfies the requirements.
+They just want the contract fulfilled according to the request, even if the request makes no sense.
+The Team is not consulted before the final sign-off to see if the specs are achievable or make any sense, and the final product is generally the result of interpreting these specs so that, at least on paper, it satisfies the requirements.

 ## Incorrect application of aspects of Scrum